jez/blog/_posts/2023-12-31-constructor-override-checking.md

 end
 ```

-Where:
+So for example, Sorbet would pretend like the singleton class `new` method would:

-- There's one type parameter for every type member in the class.
+- Have one type parameter for every type member in the class.
-- Every occurrence of a type member in the signature gets replaced by the corresponding type parameter.
+- Replace every occurrence of a type member in the signature with the corresponding type parameter.
-- The return type uses [ths trick](/generic-constructor-trick/) for well-typed constructors that respect being called on a subclass of the current class.
+- Use [ths trick](/generic-constructor-trick/) for the return value, so it respects being called on a subclass of the current class.

-From looking into other languages, I mostly convinced myself that other languages' type inference algorithms are different enough from Sorbet that they simply represent the inference constraints in such a different way that it isn't worth asking whether other languages use an approach like (Sorbet somewhat famously does a very [simple form of inference] that doesn't generate constraints before solving them.)
+From looking into other languages, I mostly convinced myself that other languages' type inference algorithms are different enough from Sorbet that they represent the inference constraints in such a different way that it isn't worth asking whether they do this (Sorbet somewhat famously does a very [simple form of inference] that doesn't generate constraints before solving them).
 Regardless, I think that something along these lines could work for Sorbet in the future.

 [simple form of inference]: https://blog.nelhage.com/post/why-sorbet-is-fast/#simple-type-inference